In-person TEFL Course in Phnom Penh, Cambodia

 School of TEFL Phnom Penh trainees in the city

-• 8 hours of teaching practice
+• 6 hours of classroom teaching practice

-• 6 hours observing experienced teachers
+• Up to 6 hours observing experienced teachers

 • Welcome dinner and drinks